Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 The guidance stipulates that if continuous leave is broken, an application should normally be refused.
 Nevertheless, we have been successful in arguing that our clients' excessive absences were due to compelling or compassionate circumstances.
 We've worked with applicants before to prepare strong evidence such as official reports or letters, death certificates or medical certificates.
 Crucially, we invested time in truly understanding our clients' predicaments and presented legal arguments on whether:

-• the client returned to the UK within a reasonable time once they were able to do so,
+- the client returned to the UK within a reasonable time once they were able to do so,

-• the absences were towards the start of that 10-year period rather than occurring recently unless of course there were seriously exceptional reasons.
+- the absences were towards the start of that 10-year period rather than occurring recently unless of course there were seriously exceptional reasons.

 Furthermore, we often advocate that exceptional consideration ought to be given to:

-• the Public Interest,
+- the Public Interest,

-• Age,
+- Age,

-• Strength of Connections in the UK,
+- Strength of Connections in the UK,

-• Personal History,
+- Personal History,

-• Domestic Circumstances,
+- Domestic Circumstances,

-• Compassionate Circumstances and Representations Made.
+- Compassionate Circumstances and Representations Made.

 For example, our client's professional or community contributions, UK assets or business interests, if you are in a relationship with a Settled person or British citizen and any positive UK ties or history.
-Therefore, it is absolutely important that your lawyers present legal Representations regarding your assets, dependents, and community or charity work you have in the UK.
+Therefore, it is absolutely important that your lawyers present Legal Representations regarding your assets, dependents, and community or charity work you have in the UK.

 Circumstances that may excuse you for having additional time spent overseas or outside the UK may be (but are not exclusive to):

-• Environmental crisis overseas (that would prevent you from safely journeying back to the UK, extending your stay abroad or making you unable to return before the situation has been fixed).
+- Environmental crisis overseas (that would prevent you from safely journeying back to the UK, extending your stay abroad or making you unable to return before the situation has been fixed).

-• A natural disaster occurring, such as earthquakes or tsunamis.
+- A natural disaster occurring, such as earthquakes or tsunamis.

-• Travel disruption that was not forewarned and would impact your plans to return to the UK within a certain date/ timeframe; thus extending your time outside of the UK over the specified period to be over the permitted time spent overseas.
+- Travel disruption that was not forewarned and would impact your plans to return to the UK within a certain date / timeframe; thus extending your time outside of the UK over the specified period to be over the permitted time spent overseas.
 You may be expected to provide evidence such as travel documents that will support your claims.

-• You have additional permitted absences (normally for a specified permitted reason, with relevant permission from the Home Office).
+- You have additional permitted absences (normally for a specified permitted reason, with relevant permission from the Home Office).

-• Yourself, a close relative or family members (such as a parent or sibling) experienced serious illness.
+- Yourself, a close relative or family members (such as a parent or sibling) experienced serious illness.
 Be prepared to provide evidence such as medical certificates to prove this.

-• Time spent overseas as a member of the HM armed forces.
+- Time spent overseas as a member of the HM armed forces.
 If an applicant has spent time outside the UK during full-time/ permanent reserve duty periods, it is viewed as time spent in the UK on the individual's relevant application.

-Furthermore, consideration ought to be given to the Public Interest, Age, Strength of Connections in the UK, Personal History, Domestic Circumstances, Compassionate Circumstances and Representations Made.
 Therefore, it is absolutely important that your lawyers present legal Representations regarding your assets, dependents, employment record, and community or charity work you have done in the UK.

-In fact, several QC Immigration's immigration lawyers have secured ILR through this 10-year Long Residence route themselves.
+In fact, several QC Immigration's immigration lawyers have secured ILR through this 10-year Long Residence route ourselves.
 Therefore, we thoroughly understand your complicated circumstances and will be happy to share our experiences.
 Contact us to find out!

 What happens if my Indefinite Leave to Remain application is refused due to excessive Absences?